arkore/terradraw-workshop/docs/workshops/foss4g2025/advanced/exercise-5.md

 });
 ```

-### Check TerraDraw events behaviours
+### Check Terra Draw events behaviours

-We are going to add scripts to listen TerraDraw events to monitor how it behaves.
+We are going to add scripts to listen Terra Draw events to monitor how it behaves.

 Firstly, add the below script in script tag section.